luzernerkb/macOS_Installer/README.md

 ## Installation

-To use the main `macOS_Installer.sh` script, do the following steps:
+To use the main `install.sh` script, do the following steps:

 ```bash
 # Clone this repo